hiidef/logd/docs/index.rst

 logd
 ====

 logd is a centralized logging & statistics server written in javascript for nodejs.
-It started as a fork off of `statsd`_, but is not strictly compatible with it.
-Logd uses a simple, flexible binary wire protocol (via `msgpack`_) and is more easily extended to support new message types.
+It started as a fork off of `statsd`_, but does not maintain strict compatibility.
+Logd uses a simple, flexible :doc:`binary wire protocol <message_format>` over UDP, and is more easily extended to support new message types.
 Logd sends log messages to `mongodb`_ and stats to `graphite`_.
 Neither aspect of logd is required to run the other;  you can run logs without setting up graphite and stats without setting up mongo.

 .. _statsd: https://github.com/etsy/statsd
 .. _msgpack: http://msgpack.org/